 - Use night lights to light the path between your bedroom and bathroom.

-- Turn on the lights before using stairs.
+- Turn on the lights before using the stairs.

 Slippery When Wet